malahx/SRL/README.md

 #### What is it ?

 SRL is a small plugin which add the possibility to :
-- simulate a rocket from Kerbin without save/return to spacecenter,
+- simulate a rocket from Kerbin without save/return to spacecenter/recover,
 - launch a rocket from Kerbin without revert/quicksave/quickload.

 THIS MOD IS IN BETA !

-This mod will change your save game, I suggest you to backup your save game before to install it.
+This mod will change your save game, I suggest you back up your save game before you install it.

 #### How to install it ?